abueesp/mathstuffinc/README.md

 # mathstuffinc
-Some mathematical routines in C and Python for playing, learning and research funny things
+A bunch of mathematical routines written in C and Python for playing, learning and research funny things